FNA is a reimplementation of the Microsoft XNA Game Studio 4.0 Refresh libraries, the framework with which I started learning to create video games.

 For example, if you download the repo in the Download

-folder, you need to go to the folder in the terminal and run the commands.
+folder, you need to go to the folder

 cd ~/Downloads